Combined Pill: The FPA Guide

 • Always used perfectly, it’s over 99% effective.
 This means fewer than 1 in 100 people who use the pill perfectly will get pregnant in 1 year.

 The most effective methods of contraception are those you don’t have to remember, such as the implant, the hormonal IUD (hormonal coil) or copper IUD (copper coil).
-These are known as long-acting reversible contraceptives (LARC).
-For more information, ask your healthcare professional or see FPA’s Guide to LARCs.
+These are called long-acting reversible contraceptives (LARC).
+For more information, ask your healthcare professional or see FPA’s guide to LARCs.

 The hormones in the pill: